CMD Ident

 Everything You Need to Know About Tax and National Insurance

-Are you confused about the difference between Income Tax and National Insurance?
+Whats the difference between Income Tax and National Insurance?
 Here’s a breakdown:

-Income Tax is a tax that is deducted directly from your salary when your income exceeds your personal allowance amount.
+Income Tax is a tax that is deducted directly from your salary once your income exceeds your personal allowance amount.
 There may be allowances, such as Marriage Allowance and Blind Person’s Allowance, that can increase your personal allowance.
 Our UK Salary Calculator will determine your personal allowance based on your situation and adjust your estimated take-home pay accordingly.

 Personal Allowance Up to £12,570 0%